Teacher supply

 Teacher supply working group

-As a result of the 2015 Secondary Teacher Collective Agreement (STCA) negotiations We’ve been working with the Ministry of Education, the School Trustees Association, the Secondary Principals’ Council, the Secondary Principals’ Association and the Education Council to identify what the teacher supply problems are and recommend solutions.
+An outcome of the 2015 Secondary Teacher Collective Agreement (STCA) negotiations we worked with the Ministry of Education, the School Trustees Association, the Secondary Principals’ Council, the Secondary Principals’ Association and the Education Council to identify what the teacher supply problems are and recommend solutions.

 The Supply Working Group made 41 recommendations and we and some of the other groups made an additional 13 that weren’t supported by the ministry.